seancorfield/honeysql/doc/clause-reference.md

 needed and it is mostly present to provide the same functionality for clauses that `[:raw ..]` provides for expressions (which usage is likely to be more common).

+# SQL Clauses

+HoneySQL supports the following SQL clauses as a data DSL.
+These are listed in precedence order (i.e., matching the order they would appear in a valid SQL statement).

 ## with, with-recursive